 This place is also famous for the world’s smallest primates, the Philippine Tarsiers.

-The Tarsier Sanctuary
+Visit the Tarsier Sanctuary

-Luna Rossa Vegetarian
+Vegan Options – Luna Rossa Vegetarian Restaurant

 As this restaurant is very popular, you can book a table online to avoid standing in the queue or just give them a call on +63 920 234 9570.